pNre/ExSwift/README.md

 Set of Swift extensions for standard types and classes.

-## iOS 8 ##

-Until Xcode 6.1 is released with Swift for both iOS and OS X, to use this library on iOS projects checkout the [iOS branch](https://github.com/pNre/ExSwift/tree/iOS).

 # Installation

 Because of Xcode errors it's not possible to integrate this project with Cocoapods or as Embedded Framework.